AIyer1155/Epsilon-Archive/CP001-two-children.md

 ## What This Trains

 Enumerate first, condition second.
 Never skip the sample space.
-The Tuesday variant is also a useful reminder that specificity shifts probability in ways that aren't obvious — this shows up in Bayesian reasoning constantly.
+The Tuesday variant is also a useful reminder that specificity shifts probability in ways that aren't obvious.
+This shows up in Bayesian reasoning repeatedly.

 ---